Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 Heavy derived computations are performed inside a dedicated physics worker.
 The worker receives a build request, calls the derived builder, caches overlay products when appropriate, and posts the result back to the main thread through a defined message protocol.

-The intended dependency direction is simple: UI and rendering sit above orchestration, orchestration depends on application and engine modules, and the lower layers handle field, geometry, and utility logic.
+The intended dependency direction is simple: UI and rendering sit above orchestration, orchestration depends on application and engine modules, and the lower layers handle schema, presets, field, geometry, mechanics, and utility logic.
 Forbidden crossovers include engine modules importing UI code, field modules depending on rendering, workers owning UI concerns, or UI-side schema repairs.